urob/zmk-actions/readme.md

 4. Copy the token and store it in a secure location.
 5. Go to the repository where you want to use the token.
 6. Go to 'Action secrets and variables' in the repository settings.
-7. Add a new repository secret with the name `ACTIONS_UPGRADE_ZMK`.
+7. Add a new repository secret with the name `ZMK_MODULES_ACTIONS`.
 8. Set the secret value to the token you created in steps 1-4.

 [^1]: